 UYC’s Guide: 5 NYC Workouts That Will Spice Up Your Routine

 I don’t know about you, but I have a pretty low shelf life when it comes to a consistent workout routine.
 I’m all about the hot yoga, oh, for about three weeks, before the downward dogs and puddles (of other people’s) sweat starts to get to me.
 Then I’ll take up jogging for a few weeks, until my playlist starts to lose its luster.
+And I’m always looking for a good workout bargain to fit my budget.

 If you also have problems staying motivated with the same old, same old, we got you covered on some workouts that will spice up your sweat session: